kb-dk/access-digital-objects/text-corpora.md

 ### The whole is more than its parts

-Note that the various methods will be used together.

-The TEI header is used for designating metadata for the whole volume, the <group> for designating metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described
+The TEI header is used for designating metadata for the whole volume. the metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described